RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 a thousand people more qualified to be president than most of the people who

-have held the post in the past or are running for the position now.
-The only
+have held the post in the past or will hold it in the future.
+The only reason

-reason they don't run-and, in fact, the main reason we never hear about them
+they don't runand, in fact, the main reason we never hear about them at

-endure the rigors of a twenty-or more-month presidential campaign (or it could
+endure the rigors of a two year presidential campaign (or it could be because

-be because they are smart enough to know better.)
-In any case, they don't make
+they are smart enough to know better).
+In any case, they don't make it into

-it into the stellar heights of presidential wannabes for any number of reasons,
+the stellar heights of presidential wannabes for any number of reasonsmuch

 So how might we rectify this problem and create a scenario in which everyone